Table of Contents

 1. Water:

 Yes, water!
-Drinking a lot of water (6 – 8 ounces of water) daily will keep saliva flowing and help prevent dry mouth.
+Drinking a lot of water (6 – 8 ounces) daily will keep saliva flowing and help prevent dry mouth.
 Drinking water or swishing water through your mouth after meals also helps break up food particles and bacteria that get stuck after a meal.
 If you let them stay, they may decompose and break down in your mouth to cause bad breath.

 Some studies show that rinsing your mouth with water in the morning may greatly reduce “morning bad breath” and keep your breath fresh (8).
 If you rarely drink water and you suffer from bad breath, you should consider having a glass of water at intervals during the day.